 The CHADS2 risk assessment score does not incorporate a number of documented risk factors for stroke.
-Therefore, in an effort to improve its predictive value, especially for low-risk patients, the CHA2DS2-VASc score has been developed.186 This is now preferred over CHADS2 in European guidelines.187 CHA2DS2-VASc identifies ‘major’ risk factors, comprising stroke/transient ischaemic attack/thromboembolism and age ≥75 years, and ‘clinically relevant non-major’ risk factors, comprising congestive heart failure, hypertension, diabetes mellitus, age 65–74 years, female gender and vascular disease.188
+Therefore, in an effort to improve its predictive value, especially for low-risk patients, the CHA2DS2-VASc score has been developed.186 This is now preferred over CHADS2 in the latest European 2012 and American 2014 guidelines.537, 187 CHA2DS2-VASc identifies ‘major’ risk factors, comprising stroke/transient ischaemic attack/thromboembolism and age ≥75 years, and ‘clinically relevant non-major’ risk factors, comprising congestive heart failure, hypertension, diabetes mellitus, age 65–74 years, female gender and vascular disease.188

 Stroke risk assessment: CHA2DS2-VASc score

 |A2||Age ≥75 years||2|